Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Glossary.md

 <a name="TemporalAntiAliasing"></a>

 #### temporal anti-aliasing (TAA):
-An anti-aliasing technique that uses frames from a history buffer to smooth edged more effectively than fast approximate anti-aliasing.
+An anti-aliasing technique that uses frames from a history buffer to smooth edges more effectively than fast approximate anti-aliasing.
 It is substantially better at smoothing edges in motion but requires motion vectors to do so.